MikeKneeB/quartz-site/content/Salvage Union - Ashkar/Adventures/7 Heart of Ash.md

 #### 3.4 Formulate Storage
 Formulate containment caskets sit in this room.
 There is a lot of loose meld constructs in this room, they will wake pretty quickly after sensing movement.

+They were loosed not too long ago - due to power draw away from this room to help ascend the station out of the gas giant.

 #### 3.5 Corridor
 The corridor is lit with flashing red light.
 The west corridor wing is filled with translucent expanding foam, cutting off the hole in the wall at the end of that portion.
 The hole in the corridor has also revealed a service tunnel, which leads to any of the 4 rooms in this block.
 Getting to it would require clearing the expanding foam.